patjm1992/genetic-algorithm/README.md

 Overview
 -----------------

+This is a simple Python 3 program that "evolves" a given string (the *target*) by breeding populations of random strings and introducting random "mutations" until the correct string is "evolved."

-The fitness function used is calculating the [hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) between two strings:
+The fitness function chosen is the [hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) between two strings:

 ```python